graceface22/website-template/README.md

 Website template for HTML5 based websites with Twitter bootstrap and other javascript stuff based on bower.io

 ## Getting Started
-- Run 'npm install'
+- Run 'npm install' for installation
-- Run 'bower install'
-- Run 'grunt bowerRequirejs' to autowire bower dependencies in require js
+- Run 'npm run bower' (also autowires dependencies for AMD in bower.json)

+## Working on a website
-- Run 'grunt watch' to recompile on change .less files
+- Run 'npm run watch' to recompile .less files on change
+- Run 'npm run compile' to recompile .less files manually
+- Run 'npm run clean' to cleanup compiled files